-If you think you may be on the wrong tax code, you will need to contact HM Revenue & Customs immediately as you may be paying to much or to little tax on your salary.
-If you are paying to much, you will be able to claim a tax rebate.
+If you think you may be on the wrong tax code, you will need to contact HM Revenue & Customs immediately as you may be paying too much or too little tax on your salary.
+If you are paying too much, you will be able to claim a tax rebate.

 What should I do if my tax code is wrong?

 You can contact HMRC by email or by telephone (0300 200 3300) if you believe you are on the wrong tax code.
 You will need to provide all the necessary information below so they can resolve the issue as quickly as possible.
 It is vital the information you give is accurate and up to date.